AstraSyncAI/astrasync-mcp-bridge/README.md

 # AstraSync MCP Bridge

-Complete AI agent lifecycle management through the Model Context Protocol (MCP) - from account creation to agent registration, verification, and cryptographic signing.
+Enable AstraSync's Identity, Trust and Verification capabilities through Model Context Protocol (MCP) - from account creation to agent registration, verification, and cryptographic signing.

 ## What is this?